Table of Contents

 However, severe antigen-antibody reactions can be triggered in recipient as a result of transfusion.

 In case of incompatible blood transfusions, the antibodies in the plasma of recipient bind the antigens to the transferred erythrocytes, that leads to agglutination of the erythrocytes.
-Agglutination is an antigen-antibody reaction where the red blood cells interlink or clump.
+Agglutination is an antigen-antibody reaction where the RBCs interlink or clump.

 The formation of the antigen-antibody complexes activates plasma proteins of the complement system.
-The complement molecules make the plasma membrane of the red blood cells become permeable and cause hemolysis of the erythrocytes.
+The complement molecules make the plasma membrane of the RBCs become permeable and cause hemolysis of the erythrocytes.
 During this process, hemoglobin is released into the blood plasma, which can lead to kidney damage by clogging the filtration membranes.
 The acute immune response often leads to a life-threatening anaphylactic shock.

 However, the anti-A-antibodies in the plasma of the donator can also bind the A-antigens to the erythrocytes of the recipient.
 This triggers a less severe reaction because the anti-A-antibodies of the donator are strongly diluted in the plasma of the recipient.
 Mostly, it does not cause agglutination and hemolysis of the recipient’s erythrocytes.